2012 CFT Gathering: Sharing Our Stories, Healing Our Lives

 role should be.
 Shawna is also an associate editor for The Christian Godde Project: Exploring the Divine Feminine Within the Christian Godde.
 The goal of The Christian Godde Project is to create a version of the New Testament using Divine Feminine names, images, and pronouns for Godde.
 Shawna lives in Chicago with her husband, Tracy, and their very spoiled cat, Victoria.
 She attends Chicago Grace Episcopal Church, where she is the Director of Adult Formation and a lay preacher.
 Shawna has an M. A. in Theological Studies from Nazarene Theological Seminary, over 10 years of pastoral experience, and 6 years of experience in the publishing industry.

-Shawna is presenting the workshop, “Women in the Gospel of John: The Johannine Community’s Response to Christian Communities That Limited Women Leaders.”
+Shawna presented the workshop, “Women in the Gospel of John: The Johannine Community’s Response to Christian Communities That Limited Women Leaders.”

 Workshop Description: The New Testament is not monolithic about Christian belief and worship; there are competing early communities of Christianity within our canon.
 Two well-known groups are those who followed Peter—the Petrine church–and those who followed Paul—the Pauline church.
 Both of these traditions started limiting the role of women in the church toward the end of the 1st century.
 But a third group—the Johannine church following John—had a different response to women’s roles.
 Many scholars believe the Gospel of John was written to refute the Petrine and Pauline crackdown on women’s ministry in the church.
 Come meet the women in this gospel and find out how this community of Christians offered a different story of women’s place in the earliest church and its ministry.